 Fitzgerald Marine Reserve (FMR)

-Feb 2013 MCC presentation: Review of FMR Infrastructure projects & natural resource protection issues - Feb 2013 MCC presentation
+Feb 2013 MCC presentation: Review of FMR Infrastructure projects & natural resource protection issues

 Dardenelle Trail completed 2013

 The California Coastal Trail route chosen by the County through FMR is the Dardenelle Trail along the park's eastern boundary between Cypress and North Lake Street.
 The new accessible bridge across San Vicente Creek provides improved inter-community bike & pedestrian access.

 Public input on the project resulted in downsizing original plans for trail and bridge and replacing asphalt surface with permeable and more natural appearing decomposed granite.
 However the construction area was not reduced and the trail was constructed with road paving equipment causing a wide swath of destruction.
 The fern grove was obliterated.
 Tree root zones were not protected.
-Invasive cape ivy was not eradicated before construction and thus was spread throughout the construction area by the grading (see Feb 2013 presentation, slides 7-15).
+Invasive cape ivy was not eradicated before construction and thus was spread throughout the construction area by the grading (see Feb 2013 MCC presentation, slides 7-15).